5pecter/docs/docs/en-us/basic/consensus/dbft.md

 A round of consensus consists of 4 steps, as shown in the Figure above.

-1. Speaker starts consensus by broadcasting a Prepare Request message,
+1. Leader starts consensus by broadcasting a Prepare Request message,
 2. Delegates broadcast Prepare Response after receiving the Prepare Request message,
 3. Validators broadcast Commit after receiving enough Prepare Response messages,
 4. Validators produce & broadcast a new block after receiving enough Commit messages.